 This Mexican burger is inspired by Jeff Novick’s veggie burger line.
-It’s a delicious and healthy alternative to greasy beef burgers.
+It’s a delicious, kid-friendly, and healthy alternative to greasy beef burgers.
 Use your favorite salsa or you could also replace salsa with ketchup.
 If you enjoy the hotness, feel free to add a little bit of hot sauce.
 For a better hold, prepare the patties the day before and store in your refrigerator over night.

 To cook the brown rice, bring ½ cup of rice and 1 cup of water to a boil in a pot.
 Once boiling, reduce heat to simmer.
 Once water is absorbed, taste rice to see if fully cooked.
 If not, add a little more water and let simmer until it’s ready.
 Boil beans until soft or drain canned beans.
 Pour beans in a medium size bowl and mash them with your hands, potato masher, or fork.